tkunstek/serverless-authentication-boilerplate/README.md

 **Few small issues with Serverless v.0.5.**

 For now, you need to do some manual adjustment with Custom Authorizer AWS Console.
+If you are upgrading project runtime, you need to remove the old lambda function from the AWS first before you can deploy functions with node 4.3 runtime.

 ## Installation